jestjs/jest/docs/ExpectAPI.md

 To use snapshot testing inside of your custom matcher you can import `jest-snapshot` and use it from within your matcher.

-Here's a simple snapshot matcher that trims a string to store for a given length, `.toMatchTrimmedSnapshot(length)`:
+Here's a snapshot matcher that trims a string to store for a given length, `.toMatchTrimmedSnapshot(length)`:

 ```js
 const {toMatchSnapshot} = require('jest-snapshot');